YordanGeorgiev/qto/doc/md/features_doc.md

 ## 9. SECURITY
-As of v0.6.6 the web application layer supports running only on http   with single db user access to the database.
-You should NOT use qto for sensible data outside of a secured intranet zone.

 ### 9.1.
 Authentication
-As of v0.6.6 only non-authentication and basic authentication mode exist.
+As of version 0.6.8 the qto application supports the following 2 modes of security:
+ - non authentication mode
+ - simple native authentication mode